BND Hamburger Icon

 Why CareCloud Is Best for Workflow

 When investigating the best medical software with a streamlined workflow, we found the CareCloud dashboard easy to navigate, offering users access to both electronic medical record (EMR) tools and medical practice management software (PMS) features.
 The architecture accommodates individual users’ preferences to prevent disruptions to your team’s workflow.
 All the tabs you need to access are at the top of your screen.
-With one click, you can get to billing, scheduling, charts or wherever else you need to go.
+With one click, you can text patients for billing and appointment confirmation.

-We were most impressed with how these tabs combine with a navigational order that resembles how registration and checkout have typically worked in the front office.
+We were most impressed with how these tabs make navigation easy with workflow features like multiview calendar, drag-and-drop scheduling and productivity levels.
 We liked that there is never a need to navigate between multiple windows and that the software moves seamlessly from one phase of the encounter to the next.
 For an administrator, the system offers a clear overview of all operations.

 The platform’s processes were designed to mimic common workflows in the medical world.
-However, CareCloud is also highly customizable, allowing healthcare organizations to adapt the platform to their unique needs.
+However, CareCloud’s workflows are also highly customizable, allowing healthcare organizations to adapt the platform to their unique needs.

 Key TakeawayKey takeaway